jaydenireland/SlackApprove/README.md

 The bulk of this plugin is in the WordPressBridge namespace, which basically just emulated a limited OOP version of the WordPress Plugin API.
 If I were to continue work on WordPressBridge, I would love to make it a full MVC framework like [TypeRocket](https://typerocket.com/wordpress-mvc/).

+Oh, also I got to play around with php8 so that was nice.
+Constructor property promotion is my new favorite.